Institute of Education (Dublin): Buildings and facilities

 The school is located in several refurbished Georgian terraced houses on Leeson Street in Dublin.
 It also has three newer buildings at the back of the terraced houses.
-The Institute has a science laboratory, art room, home economics kitchen, computer laboratory, and a specialised technical drawing classroom.
+The Institute of Education has a science laboratory, art room, home economics kitchen, computer laboratory, and a specialised technical drawing classroom.
 There are two halls for supervised study.
 All classes are recorded and livestreamed on Panopto for students to access.
-The Moodle system allows teachers to communicate with students and post online learning resources.
+Teachers also use the Moodle system to communicate with students and post online learning resources.